-The higher concentrations of hydrogen sulfide detected at the monitoring station happened later in the evening when many people may have been indoors.
+The higher concentrations of hydrogen sulfide detected at the monitoring station happened in an early hour of the morning when many people may have been indoors.
 The possible health effects were likely to have been temporary and more likely to have occurred in sensitive individuals, such as people with asthma and other chronic respiratory conditions.
 Should anyone feel they are experiencing possible health effects related to this event, please contact a physician or health care professional.